Exercises – Long Day#

 Hint

-To show that a function is not surjective it is sufficient to show that the image set of the function is not the entire co-domain.
+To show that a function is not surjective it is sufficient to show that the range (also called the image set) set of the function is not the entire co-domain.

 Answer